MoOx/phenomic/CONTRIBUTING.md

 #### Additional Workflow for any changes made to website or docs

-If you are making changes to the website or documentation, test the `docs` folder and run the server to check if your changes are being displayed accurately.
+If you are making changes to the website or documentation, test the `website` folder and run the server to check if your changes are being displayed accurately.

-You can run a development server to check if the changes you made are being displayed accurately by running `yarn docs:start`.
+You can run a development server to check if the changes you made are being displayed accurately by running `yarn website:start`.

-You can modify `docs/*` code and get real times update in your browser.
+You can modify `website/*` code and get real times update in your browser.

-**Keep in mind that whenever you modify Phenomic core/plugins you might need to restart the dev server.** If you are doing change to Phenomic using the docs as a playground, you may need to transpile sources.
+**Keep in mind that whenever you modify Phenomic core/plugins you might need to restart the dev server.** If you are doing change to Phenomic using the website as a playground, you may need to transpile sources.
 See below for more informations.

 ## How to try a development build of Phenomic in another project